wp-plugins/maintenance-mode-notify/readme.txt

 == Upgrade Notice ==
 = 2.0.1 =
-* register_settings function conflicts with other plugins solved
+* solved the register_settings function conflicts with other plugins

 = 2.0 =
 Change the positioning, make it blink!